 What I loved the most about this place was its proximity to Viseu (18 km), to Serra da Estrela, to some historic villages and especially the warm welcome Filipa gave us – it made us feel at home.

 Are you going to visit Viseu?
-Then don’t hesitate to book your hotel room and your car by clicking the links below.
+Then don’t hesitate to book your hotel room, your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!

 What will also interest you: